 Contrary to the American IPAs we’re used to, the NEIPA generally has a golden or orange color, creamy mouthfeel and lovely tropical fruit flavor.

-It is just as hoppy as other IPAs, but smoother in taste, making it less bitter and also less dry at the finish.
+It is just as hoppy as other IPAs, but smoother in taste and often more fruity, making it less bitter and also less dry at the finish.
 It is unfiltered and vigorously dry-hopped, giving it a hazy appearance.
 The haze can also be caused by the English yeast used, or the high protein grains (like flaky oats).
 Even the brewers are not a hundred percent sure.
 What they can agree on is that the hazy color is a byproduct of the brewing process and is not the main objective.
 It is still all about the flavor and aromas.
 Because it is unfiltered and unpasteurized, it’s meant to be drunk as fresh as possible.

 Don’t worry if you have missed the start of the haze craze here in Holland.
 It really is new.
 The first Dutch NEIPAs just came out this spring.
 So far I’ve only tried Uiltje and Noordt, and they are both excellent.
 The Dutch NEIPAs currently available are: